 This myth goes right along with the previous point.
 Sometimes life gets stressful, you get a hint of an injury, your training has hit a wall and you just need a break.
 De-load weeks or a couple of days off could be your savior and prevent your body from burning out.
 In fact, getting the right amount rest is essential to helping your body lose weight.
 If you are intermediate to the advanced lifter and have been training hard for more than 8 weeks, then you should try out a rest week and see how your performance improves.

 Very frequently I hear the goal of a woman that wants to do a chin up.
 Therefore, her trainer has her doing banded chin-ups to get stronger.
 This method of “help” does not have great carry over to the actual chin-up.

 Why?
 The most assistance the band gives is at the bottom of the movement and progressively gives less assistance the closer you pull yourself to the bar.
 The problem with this is that the hardest part of the movement is the bottom half where you are getting the most assistance.
 The best method to build a chin-up is to use an assisted chin-up machine because you can progressively and linearly get stronger through the whole range of motion.

 Most of us have probably fallen victim to this one.
 The biggest problem here is that if you’re working out correctly on a regular basis you have abs, they are just hiding under a layer of fat.
 The best way to get abs is to get your nutrition on point and drop some body fat percentage.
 Now once you are fairly lean, doing some extra ab work may help the muscle grow and therefore become a bit more visible.

-What lifting heavy does do is improve the quality of the muscle, increase your metabolism by disrupting homeostasis, gives you a sense of accomplishment and adds some muscle mass to the average Joe or Jane.
+What lifting heavy does do is improve the quality of the muscle, increase your metabolism by disrupting homeostasis, give you a sense of accomplishment, and adds some muscle mass to the average Joe or Jane.